atheed/SoundSpace/doc/phase3/backlog.md

 List div/hide display and navigation tasks here:

 List ajax calls here:
-Split getPlaylist method which places an AJAX call with url currentPlaylist into two calls:
+getPlaylist method which places an AJAX call with url currentPlaylist
-    One AJAX call that gets the current playing playlist Another AJAX call that gets a playlist by title (if more than 1 playlist per room is implemented)
+    receives the playlist structure for display on user clients and playing on host client

 Implement AJAX call to back-end for createPlaylist: create a new playlist in the db for the room
-    Must include a playlist name input from UI, along with the user's name Implement AJAX call to back-end for deletePlaylist: delete the given playlist in the db for the room Must include a playlist name (by button id rather than input), this will be triggered when the playlist has no users logged in
+    Must include a playlist name input from UI, along with the user's name Implement AJAX call to back-end for logIntoPlaylist: request to log into the given room title, with a password if private Must include a room name (by clicked room's id rather than input) along with a new username, and a password if the room is private
-Implement AJAX call to back-end for logIntoPlaylist: request to log into the given room title, with a password if private
-    Must include a room name (by clicked room's id rather than input) along with a new username, and a password if the room is private
     Username must be unique in the playlist